-For those who love diving, there’s nothing better than a stay in a resort that caters to exploring the water’s depths.
+For those who love diving, there’s nothing better than a resort that caters to exploring the water’s depths.
 These are the best luxury dive resorts in the world that you need to experience.

 The ocean is an amazing place.
 From the vast array of aquatic life to the beautiful reef formations scattered across the ocean floor, there’s no better paradise to explore than the one beneath the surface.
 For those passionate about diving and snorkeling, there are plenty of places in the world to visit, but nothing measures up to the experience provided by the top luxury dive resorts.
 These are the top scuba diving vacations worldwide.

 Qamea Resort and Spa – Visit the Rainbow Reef

 Fiji is a beloved island destination known for its beautiful beaches and clear blue waters, making it the perfect spot for a dive vacation.
 At Qamea Resort and Spa, visitors have the chance to see one of the world’s most stunning reefs up close and personal.

 This intimate hotel can host a maximum of 34 adult visitors across its 17 beachfront cabins.
 Located just steps from the water, Qamea Resort and Spa is nestled within 100 acres of lush grass, jagged volcanic rock, and white sand.